 2. “Sober” by Demi Lovato

 “Sober” is a heartbreaking confession about relapse and regret.
-While “Chandelier” hides the pain behind a party anthem, “Sober” is more direct about the consequences of addiction.
+While “Chandelier” hides the pain behind a party song, “Sober” is more direct about the consequences of addiction.

 3. “TiK ToK” by Kesha